-Yes, it must meet the sum.
 While the resource might not be dispatched all the time, SDG&E requires resources to have the ability to be dispatched every day during all hours shown in the deferral window.
-In the case of the circuit in the example, SDG&E concurs that the total MWhs would be 3.23 MWh.
+In the case of energy storage for the circuit in the example decribed, SDG&E also estimates that the total MWhs would be 3.23 MWh.